This page describes the upgrade path from Cloud Datastore to Firestore in Datastore mode.

 For more about Datastore mode, see Firestore in Datastore mode.

-Automatic upgrade to Cloud Firestore in Datastore mode
+Automatic upgrade to Firestore in Datastore mode

 For additional questions about the automatic upgrade process, contact one of our support channels.